How much will you need to pay in stamp duty when buying a property?

 Most of us would have a better shot at figuring out the equation for natural selection than calculating the duty on a $500,000 house in Darwin.

-Thankfully, the NT Treasury provides a handy calculator to help figure it out - find it here.
+Thankfully, the NT Treasury provides a handy stamp duty calculator to help figure it out.

 Both the Mortgage Registration Fee and Land Transfer Fee are set regardless of the property's value - each at $142. in addition, the Northern Territory helps out first home buyers with a grant of up to $26,000 for new dwellings - though this is paid to the purchaser separately rather than removed from duty fees.